hslmith/vpc-ta-lab-202208/README.md

 5. Within about 10 seconds, you should see a publicly accessible IP address appear in your Network Interface line.
 Click the IP which will copy it.
 6. Paste the IP in any available web browser.
 You should have a functioning website.

+### Add new Security group just for RDP and outbound
+1. Click the Securuty Group Menu Option on the left
+2. Click Blue Create
+3. use the following values
+>Location: Washington DC
+>Name: sg-rdp-only
+>Resource Group: Default
+>VPC: vpc-us-east-ta-transit-demo
+>CREATE RULE INBOUND
+>PORT RANGE: 3389
+>Source: Any
+>
+>CREATE RULE OUTBOUND
+>PORT RANGE: ANY
+>Dsetination: Any
+>
+>4.
+Now that you created a SG that will allow RDP to your windows client, enter into the details of the SG and click the attached resouces tab.
+>5.
+Under the attached interfaces section, click Edit Interfaces
+>6.
+Choose eth0 of your Windows client instance
 <br>

+### Decrypt your Windows Server Instance password

+d

+e
+e

+e